Fast Finite Shearlet Transform: Introduction

 \section{Introduction}

-In recent years, much effort has been spent to design directional representation systems for images such as curvelets \cite{CDDY06}, ridgelets \cite{CD99} and shearlets \cite{GKL06} and corresponding transforms (this list is not complete).
-Among these transforms, the shearlet transform stands out since it stems from a square-integrable group representation \cite{DKMSST08} and has the corresponding useful mathematical properties.
+Directional multiscale representation of images to address curved singularities has received much attention in harmonic analysis in the last 25 years.
+In particular, shearlets \cite{GKL06} and curvelets \cite{CDDY06} provide an optimally sparse approximation of carton-like images, that is

+where $f_N$ is the nonlinear shearlet approximation of a function $f$ from this class obtained by taking the $N$ largest shearlet coefficients in absolute value.
+Shearlets possess a uniform construction for both the continuous and the discrete setting.
+They further stand out since they stem from a square-integrable group representation \cite{DKMSST08} and have the corresponding useful mathematical properties.
 Moreover, similarly as wavelets are related to Besov spaces via atomic decompositions, shearlets correspond to certain function spaces, the so-called shearlet coorbit spaces \cite{DKST09}.
-In addition shearlets provide an optimally sparse approximation in the class of piecewise smooth functions with $C^2$ singularity curves, i.e.,

-where $f_N$ is the nonlinear shearlet approximation of a function $f$ from this class obtained by taking the $N$ largest shearlet coefficients in absolute value.

-Shearlets have been applied to a wide field of image processing tasks, see, e.g., \cite{GL09,KL10,ELL08,YLEK09}.
-In \cite{HS11} the authors showed how the directional information encoded by the shearlet transform can be used in image segmentation.
-Fig \ref{fig:edgeDetection} illustrates the directional information in the shearlet coefficients.
-To this end, we introduced a simple discrete shearlet transform which translates the shearlets over the full grid at each scale and for each direction.
+Figure~\ref{fig:edgeDetection} illustrates the directional information contained in the shearlet coefficients.
+Shearlets have been applied to a wide field of image processing tasks, e.g., denoising \cite{ELC09,DCGG11}, inversion of the Radon transform \cite{CEGL10,ECL09}, inverse halftoning \cite{EPH09}, deconvolution \cite{PEH09}, geometric separation \cite{DK09}, inpainting \cite{KKL13} and many more.
+A detailed summary can be found in \cite{EL12}.
+In \cite{HS13} the authors show how the directional information encoded by the shearlet transform can be used in image segmentation.
+To this end, we introduce a simple discrete shearlet transform which translates the shearlets over the full grid at each scale and for each direction.
 Using the FFT this transform can be still realized in a fast way.

 This tutorial explains the details behind the \textsc{Matlab}-implementation of the transform and shows how to apply the transform.
 The software is available for free under the GPL-license at

-In analogy with other transforms we named the software \emph{FFST} -- \textbf{F}ast \textbf{F}inite \textbf{S}hearlet \textbf{T}ransform.
+In analogy with other transforms we named the software \emph{FFST}---\textbf{F}ast \textbf{F}inite \textbf{S}hearlet \textbf{T}ransform.
 The package provides a fast implementation of the finite (discrete) shearlet transform.